SantosCristiano/arduino/README.md

 Internet of Things (IoT) Projects: Demonstrating IoT applications using Arduino and Wi-Fi modules.

-Each project folder typically contains a README.md file explaining the project's purpose, how to set up the hardware, and any additional information required to run the project successfully.

 ## Getting Started

 To get started with any project in this repository, follow these general steps: